 - The systems for managing and storing medicines, including vaccines, medical gases, and emergency medicines and equipment minimised risks.
 The practice had carried out an appropriate risk assessment to identify medicines that it should stock.
-The practice kept prescription stationery securely and monitored its use. - At our previous inspection of 17 March 2016 we found some medical devices that had expired.
-During this inspection we found that the practice had provided training to their nursing staff and appointed a lead person to be responsible for checking the medicines and equipment.
-We found that the system was being followed and all medicines and medical devices were within use by dates. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
-The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance.

-- Patients' health was monitored to ensure medicines were being used safely and followed up on appropriately.
-The practice involved patients in regular reviews of their medicines. - The number of antibacterial prescription items prescribed per Specific Therapeutic group Age-sex Related Prescribing Unit (STAR PU) was 0.83 which was comparable to the CCG average 0.82 and nationally 0.98.
+The practice kept prescription stationery securely and monitored its use. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
+The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored to ensure medicines were being used safely and followed up on appropriately.
+The practice involved patients in regular reviews of their medicines.

-• Track record on safety
+Track record on safety